 Reflecting back, she also notes how her shifting through the various majors made her find comfort in not fitting in.
 Enrolling in film classes at Tisch during her study away in New York felt intimidating at first for someone like her who no longer considered herself a committed film student.
 But despite what Al Shamsi described as “lingering imposter syndrome,” she kept challenging her insecurities of not being fully qualified.
-Al Shamsi believes that her study away experience taught her to push herself outside her comfort zone, and to not take ‘no’ for an answer.
+Al Shamsi believes that her study away experience taught her to push herself outside her comfort zone, and not to take ‘no’ for an answer.

 Al Shamsi guided herself by the same honest conviction while applying to master's programs.
-Although she is only a few weeks into the program, she says it is already apparent how her time at NYU Abu Dhabi shaped her as a writer, and as a student.
+Although she is only a few weeks into the program, she says it is already apparent how her time at NYUAD shaped her as a writer, and as a student.
 “I think I really found my niche interests through the faculty and classes that I’ve had at NYUAD… In particular, I’m always interested in the representation of women and gender,” Al Shamsi elaborates while explaining the importance of gaining a thorough understanding of canonical English literature before diving into the Middle Eastern context, which is a field in academia that she hopes to help fill.
 “Master’s degrees are always what you make of it.
 No one's going to tell you ‘You’re right about this,’ or ‘Your talents would really be suited if you did this.’
 You have to find that out yourself.”

 NYUAD always pushes you to figure those interests out, to take personal initiative, do your research, and find out why this area is interesting… If I had come from any other university, and I came into Master’s, I think I’d be kind of lost… I wouldn't be able to kind of forge my way by myself.